Build multi-modal AI applications using our new open-source Vision AI SDK.

 LaunchCallPermissions( call = call, onAllPermissionsGranted = { // ... } )

-Note: When you join a call, the SDK starts a foreground service that keeps the call alive even if the app goes to the background.
-On Android 13+ (API 33) this service posts an ongoing notification, which requires the POST_NOTIFICATIONS runtime permission.
-You don't need to handle this yourself - the SDK declares the permission in its manifest and requests it for you on launch, so no app-side notification code is required.
+Note: When you join a call, the SDK starts a foreground service that keeps the call alive in the background.
+On Android 13+ this posts an ongoing notification, which requires the POST_NOTIFICATIONS runtime permission.
+You don't need to handle this yourself — the SDK declares the permission and requests it for you.
 The call still works if the user denies it; they just won't see the ongoing-call notification.

 kotlin